mazurov/eslevels/README.md

 ([acorn](https://github.com/marijnh/acorn) parser has different "range" format).
 The leavels method returns an array of tuples.
 Each tuple contains 3 numbers:

-*  nesting level number (0 is global,  deeper functions have higher numbers),
+*  nesting level number &mdash The Integer : -1 for implicit global variables, deeper scopes have higher numbers 0,1,2,...),
 *  a level's starting position
 *  a level's end position

 Eslevels runs on many popular web browsers, as well as other ECMAScript platforms such as V8 and Node.js.

 ## Getting Started